 The world is slowly realizing that it needs to rely less on old systems in order to manage its way out of financial crises.
-One of the oldest systems – which saw the US dollar as the vehicular currency of the world – is slowly but surely coming to an end.
+One of the oldest systems which saw the US dollar as the vehicular currency of the world may be slowly coming to an end.

-Much of the world has been very slow to adopt new financial technologies for two reasons.
+We have been very slow to adopt new financial technologies for two reasons.
 First, there are many regulations that help maintain the US dollar as the vehicular currency, used by central banks and other financial institutions to secure assets.
-Second, many developers of the technology are hesitant to throw it upon society.
+Second, many developers of the technology are hesitant to throw it upon us – yet.

 But this will change as the robustness and reliability of cryptocurrencies is proved study by study and case by case.
-One method of proving how safe cryptocurrencies can be for transacting and trading is by using cryptology.
+One method is by using cryptology.

-Cryptology is being used to protect your information from hackers.
-In fact, the protection of data is more important than ever before.
+Cryptology is used to protect your information from hackers.
+In fact, the protection of your data is more important than ever before.
 We have made our lives more public thanks to social media.

-While we may not mind so much if hackers get unauthorized access to pictures of ourselves and our social media profiles, some information is actually valuable.
-This includes our banking details, birth certificates, licenses, and intellectual property.
+While you may not mind so much if hackers get unauthorized access to your pictures and social media profiles, some information is actually valuable.
+This includes your banking details, birth certificate, licenses, and intellectual property.

 Right now, cybercrime is costing companies at least $45bn a year worldwide.